 Advantages of a Flexible Premium Deferred Annuity

 Unlike a single-premium annuity, which requires a big lump-sum payment, you can fund a flexible premium deferred annuity at your own speed.
 Say you purchase an annuity when you’re in your 30s or 40s.
 You’d have several decades to pay premiums and accumulate value before retirement.
 This might be worth considering if you haven’t yet reached your peak income earning years.
 Also, it works if you can’t purchase an annuity with a large lump sum premium payment.

-You can buy a flexible premium deferred annuity with as little as $25 up front.
-Compare that to a mutual fund, which may require a $1,000 or $2,000 initial investment.
+You can buy a flexible premium deferred annuity with as little as $1,000 up front, though a few only require $50 to get started.
 You can then contribute as much as you like to the annuity.

 What Are the Disadvantages?

 The annuity company may limit contributions during the accumulation phase, when the money in the annuity is growing with interest.
 Aggressive investors may not reach their goal if their annuity has a contribution cap.

 Also, your annuity’s growth requires consistent payments.
 It’s similar to an online savings account or an individual retirement account.
 You’ll benefit from the interest earnings, but you can’t grow the principal without contributions.

 As a result, a flexible premium deferred annuity might be better for someone who can pay premiums on a consistent basis.
 Even small amounts of $25 or $50 per month can add up.
 If you have a long enough window to pay the premiums until you retire, you may have substantial savings once you receive benefits from the annuity.